My hang-gliding love-affair

 Flying — or to give it its proper name, “hang-gliding”.

 The start of my hang-gliding “love-affair” was on a Sunday afternoon in 1973.
-Shirley and I went for a drive from Pershore, Worcestershire (where we lived), into The Black Mountains of Wales, and then, for no particular reason, visited Hay on Wye.
+Shirley and I went for a drive from Pershore, Worcestershire (where we were living), into The Black Mountains of Wales.
+And then, for no particular reason, we visited Hay on Wye.

 There, on the mountain-side at Hay Bluff, for the very first time, I saw people defying gravity and flying underneath something called a Rogallo wing.